DaandeHaan/bomb-party/readme.md

 - Possible words list, for diffucult hints?
 - sound too loud (win sound)
 - green outline if its your turn (whole screen neo green)
-- global-typing-text can overflow when typing in the circle
 - Google advert?
 - Remove welcome message?
 Annoying on mobile...
 - Troll Menu?
-- Close modal by clicking outside

 # Events
 PLAYER_JOINED               - playerJoined.mp3